A neural network-based approach to hybrid systems identification for control: Problem formulation

 \section{Problem formulation}

 We will assume that we have available a finite collection of (state-input)-successor state measured triplets, $(x,u, x^{+})$, $x$, $x^+\in\R^n$, $u\in\R^m$ for an unknown but deterministic dynamic system.
-Our first aim is to produce a model of this unknown system \emph{without} running further experiments or successive identification procedures.
-In particular, the model we wish to compute from the available data should be ``descriptive enough'', i.e., it should belong to a model class capable of capturing a wide variety of system behaviours, while at the same time being suited for optimal control.
+Our aim is to produce a data-driven model of this unknown system without running further experiments.
+Such a model shall be ``descriptive enough'', i.e., it shall belong to a model class capable of capturing a wide variety of system behaviors, while at the same time being suited for optimal control.

-To clarify what we mean with the latter statement, we introduce next the finite horizon \gls{OCP} considered throughout the paper:
+To this end, we will consider throughout the paper the following finite horizon \gls{OCP}: